ggonnella/gfapy/manual/positional_fields.md

 #### Identifiers

-The identifier of the line itself (available for S, P, E, G, U, O lines) can always be accessed in gfapy using the ```name``` alias and is represented in gfapy by a Symbol.
+The identifier of the line itself (available for S, P, E, G, U, O lines) can always be accessed in Gfapy using the ```name``` alias and is represented in Gfapy by a string.
 If it is optional (E, G, U, O lines) and not specified, it is represented by a Placeholder instance.
-The fragment identifier is also a Symbol.
+The fragment identifier is also a string.

 Identifiers which refer to other lines are also present in some line types (L, C, E, G, U, O, F).
 These are never placeholders and in stand-alone lines